madprops/airc/README.md

 ---

-You might want to have a dedicated user to handle the bots to avoid using root.
+You might want to have a dedicated system user to handle the bots to avoid using root.

 You can name it `botdude` for example.